alealegg/CS4641/index.md

 ![brain7](https://user-images.githubusercontent.com/31289084/128104153-94aefcf3-0787-4085-9af4-864393f9fe52.png)
 ![brain8](https://user-images.githubusercontent.com/31289084/128104161-55c00174-8131-4804-aa73-a9574272b6f2.png)

-While it is suprising that the first and third scans were misclassified because there does not appear to be anything noticeably different about these scans from the other non-cancerous scans, it is not suprising that the second and fourth scans were misclassified.
-These scans were taken from above like the majorty of the scans, but they also appear to include parts of the head outside of the brain, such as the eyeballs, that the classifers most likely viewed as tumors.
+While it is surprising that the first and third scans were misclassified because there does not appear to be anything noticeably different about these scans from the other non-cancerous scans, it is not surprising that the second and fourth scans were misclassified.
+These scans were taken from above like the majorty of the scans, but they also appear to include parts of the head outside of the brain, such as the eyeballs, that the classifiers most likely viewed as tumors.

-To improve the accuracy of our classifers, only brain scans taken from above that only include the brain could be used to train and test the data.
-This would provide more consistency without confusing the classifers.
+To improve the accuracy of our classifiers, only brain scans taken from above that only include the brain could be used to train and test the data.
+This would provide more consistency without confusing the classifiers.

 ## Resources and References Used
 * https://aidancoco.medium.com/data-cleaning-for-image-classification-de9439ac1075